-You can unlock groups of protected images if you choose [Unlock] in Step 4, while in [Select Range] or Step 2 while in [All Images].
+You can unlock groups of protected images if you choose [Unlock] in Step 4 in "Selecting a Range", or Step 2 in "Choosing All Images".

-Erasing All Images
+Erasing Images

 You can choose images and then erase them in groups.
 Since erased images cannot be recovered, exercise adequate caution before erasing.
 Protected images (p.
-134) cannot be erased.
+124) cannot be erased.

-Choose a Selection Method
+Choosing a Selection Method